Introducing Cloud Drive

 Upgrade Flow for Existing Users

-To install Cloud Drive, simply download the Cloud Drive beta from the downloads page and run the .msi folder — Cloud Drive will replace your existing PreVeil application.
+To install the version of PreVeil with Cloud Drive, simply download the latest version of PreVeil from the downloads page and run the .msi file.
+This new version will replace any current PreVeil Drive version installed.

-When you first upgrade, you will see two folders in your directory:
+When you first upgrade, you will see two folders in your File Explorer:

 - Action Required: Confirm your data is visible in the new Cloud Drive folder before deleting the original local directory.

 To ensure security and compliance with frameworks like CMMC and NIST 800-171, Cloud Drive will only install on a Windows 11 machine.
-Cloud Drive will be supported by macOS in June 2026.
+Cloud Drive will be supported on macOS in late Q2 2026.

-For further information on upgrading, see our Cloud Drive Support article or visit our support page.
+For further information on upgrading, see our Cloud Drive Support article, file a support ticket, or visit our support page.